Have a HEART for a Child:

 United Community Centers provides a number of services to the people in each center’s community (see unitedcommunitycenters.org for additional information).
 By far the largest program offered is the after-school childcare program.
 UCC does not just provide a safe place for children until their parents can pick them up at the end of the work day, however.
 In addition to a snack, a hot supper, and recreation, a portion of each day is spent working with the children on improving their reading skills.

 During the summer, United Community Centers offers full-day (7:00 AM – 6:00 PM) childcare for 10 weeks, which they refer to as “summer camp.”
-During the day, the children continue emphasis on reading and other academic skills in order to prevent the very common problem of “summer slide,” which occurs when children start the new school year academically behind where they were at the end of the previous school year.
+During the day, the children continue emphasis on reading and other academic skills.
+The goal is to prevent the very common problem of “summer slide,” which occurs when children start the new school year academically behind where they were at the end of the previous school year.
 In addition to literacy activities, the children are offered field trips chosen to coordinate with the literacy activities, recreation, and two snacks and three hot meals every day.

 How many children participate in the summer camp program, and what are their ages?